 The reframe is straightforward: replace 'won't' with 'can't yet.'
 'He can't yet plan this type of task without support.'
 'She can't yet sustain the planning demands of an extended piece of writing.'
 This language does not lower expectations; it identifies a teachable deficit.
 Expectations remain high.
 The task remains unchanged.
 What changes is the intervention.

 Pastoral leads and heads of year can model this language in team meetings and when logging concerns.
 When a teacher says 'He's refusing to work again', a useful response is 'At what point in the task does the refusal happen?'
 If the answer is 'at the very start', the conversation shifts towards planning.
 If the answer is 'after a few minutes', the conversation shifts towards sustained effort and strategy selection when stuck.
-The diagnostic question changes the nature of the conversation from a behaviour discussion to a teaching discussion.

 SEND Considerations

-For learners with PDA, demand avoidance is key.
-Perceived demands cause overwhelming anxiety.
-Scaffolding may fail, but try collaborative framing.
-Remove direct instructions and build learner independence.
+Scaffolding may not work, so try collaborative framing instead.
+Remove direct instructions where you can, and build learner independence.
 PDA is a physiological response, not a choice.

 Barkley (1997) showed ADHD learners often struggle with executive functions.
 They may find task initiation, working memory, and self-control hard.
 Medication can help, but learners need classroom support.
 Provide short tasks with clear starts, frequent wins, and active breaks, supported by research.

-Anxiety often makes learners avoid tasks, which teachers might see as defiance.
-The Zones of Regulation helps learners name their feelings (Kuypers, 2011).
-This lets them explain when they can't start work.
+This helps them explain when they can't start work.
 This isn't avoiding work; it's understanding their learning needs.
-When we support learners based on their feelings, everyone benefits (Cole et al., 2009).
+When we support learners based on their feelings, everyone benefits.

-The Zones of Regulation (Kuypers, 2011) uses colours for emotional states.
-Blue Zone learners need activity prompts.
-The Green Zone shows calm focus.
 Yellow Zone learners need familiar tasks.
-Red Zone learners need help to return to Green or Yellow before planning.
-Match the task to the zone for best results.
+Red Zone learners need help to return to Green or Yellow before they plan.
+For best results, match the task to the learner's zone.

 Before your next lesson with a class that includes persistent task avoiders, identify the moment of highest planning demand in the tasks you have set.
 It is almost always at the point where the blank page first appears.